 The space between a slab of concrete and the ground is called a ‘void’.
 A void typically occurs next to a sidewalk or walkway leading up to a home.
 A void can also occur under a concrete patio, porch or driveway.
 You will sometimes notice the void when you walk on the concrete, and you can feel it give under your feet.
 The obvious signs of a void can be seen.
 Concrete Raising Systems Kansas City can fix this problem by drilling small 5/8” holes in the concrete and injecting our polyurethane foam into the void to strengthen the concrete and prevent it from cracking and breaking.
 Polyurethane is added to the sides of the concrete slab.

 Voids under concrete sidewalks can develop cracks like driveways.
 Avoid cracks and fill the void!

 We then recommend adding dirt or landscaping next to and on top of the exposed void filling.
 UV rays from sunlight can damage the integrity of the polyurethane fill over time.

-We think every job is important, and no concrete repair job is too small!
+We treat every job the same way- important.
+And no concrete repair job is too small!
 Kansas City calls us to repair voids under concrete!

-Before you buy a home, make sure you brush away the mulch from your sidewalk to see if any voids exist.
-It is easy for sellers to hide (unintentional or intentionally) the void by adding mulch around the sidewalk to cover it.
-Finding out you bought a home that had a void can add expense to your move-in process and be a disappointment on an otherwise, happy occasion.
+Before buying a home, brush away the mulch from your sidewalk to see if any voids exist.
+It is easy for sellers to hide (unintentionally or intentionally) the void by adding mulch around the sidewalk to cover it.
+Finding out you bought a home that had a void can add expense to your move-in process and be a disappointment on an otherwise happy occasion.

-We not only can fill your void, but we lift and repair sidewalks, driveways, garage floors, pool decks, and patios.
-The longer you wait to fix the issue the more expensive it may be to fix it.
-Wait too long and you may have to replace your concrete altogether and that will certainly be more expensive than having us raise and repair it!
+We cannot only fill your void but also lift and repair sidewalks, driveways, garage floors, pool decks, and patios.
+The longer you wait to fix the issue, the more expensive it may be to fix it.
+Wait too long, and you may have to replace your concrete altogether, and that will certainly be more expensive than having us raise and repair it!